Pet Sounds: Structural unity

-Lambert posits that the album's "overall unity" is reinforced by shared musical elements that had evolved from Wilson's approaches on Today!, and that these elements, while subtle, were deliberate on Wilson's part, aligning with his aspiration for an album that "felt like it all belonged together".
-Techniques in Today!, such as recurring scale motifs that permeate arrangements and vocal lines, reached fuller realization in Pet Sounds tracks like "Don't Talk (Put Your Head on My Shoulder)", where ascending stepwise vocal phrases (G♭ to C♭) receive mirrored instrumental responses.
+In discerning its classification as a "concept album", musicologist Philip Lambert posits that its "overall unity" consists of common elements evolved from Today!.
+While subtle, Wilson deliberately used these to ensure the album "felt like it all belonged together".
+Techniques in Today!, such as recurring scale motifs were realized in Pet Sounds tracks like "Don't Talk (Put Your Head on My Shoulder)", where ascending stepwise vocal phrases (G♭ to C♭) receive mirrored instrumental responses.
 (Note: "Kiss Me Baby" had featured a four-note titular motif transformed through choral interplay and instrumental reinforcement, while "Good to My Baby" constructed its melodic framework around persistent stepwise patterns mirroring lyrical themes of emotional ambivalence.)
 According to Lambert, this arch-shaped motif serves as a unifying thread throughout the album, appearing in the concluding organ phrase in "I Know There's an Answer" and the vibraphone progression during the second half of "Let's Go Away for Awhile", among other tracks.
 (Note: A reversed version appears in the closing of "Wouldn't It Be Nice", the instrumental accompaniment throughout "I'm Waiting for the Day", while interlocking standard/inverted bassline forms in "God Only Knows", with chromatically altered variants emerging in the first half of "Let's Go Away for Awhile".)

-Tertian modulations (by thirds) are frequent.
-Perone argued that the album's musical continuity stemmed from "Wilsonian" traits, such as a descending third interval concluding verses in "You Still Believe in Me" and a "madrigal sigh" motif in "That's Not Me" (where the motif punctuates each verse line), "Don't Talk", and "Caroline, No".
-Bass lines, often chromatic, prioritized melodic movement over tonic emphasis.
-Descending 1–5 patterns are a recurring device, one that Wilson had applied before, but not in work leading to Pet Sounds.
-(Note: Lambert speculated that Wilson's rekindled interest in this device, which he had used on Surfin' Safari and Surfin' U.S.A., may have been inspired by "I'll Be Back" from Beatles '65 (the American version of Help!).)
-Recorded early in the sessions, the album's title track features a prominent bass descent from B♭ to F (through A♭, G, and G♭), which served as a foundational motivic element, becoming a structural inspiration for subsequent tracks.
-(Note: For example, "Here Today" employs a similar descending bass line (1–♭7–6–♭6–5) but substitutes a secondary dominant on ♭7 for the ♭VII chord used in "Pet Sounds".
-Wilson later highlighted this motif by drawing attention to the trombone in the choruses.
-The opening of "I Just Wasn't Made for These Times" begins with another descending bass progression, while "Let's Go Away for Awhile" incorporates a harmonically varied descent.)